ccoenraets/lightning-react-app/README.md

     ```npm run build-client```

-    The project is written using ECMAScript 6 including ECMAScript modules.
+    The project is written using ECMAScript 6 including ECMAScript 6 modules.

-1. Type the following command to Start the server:
+1. Type the following command to start the server:

     ```npm start```

-    > The database is automatically populated
+    The database is automatically populated

-1. Open a browser and access http://localhost:5000
+1. Open a browser and access [http://localhost:5000](http://localhost:5000)

 ## Work in Progress